aberta/simple-spreadsheet/README.md

 * BigDecimal
 * java.util.Date

 The formatting of the BigDecimal is according to the number of decimals which is obtained from calling scale().
 The Date format is YYYY-MM-DD.
+String cells are written as given.

 Multiple worksheets are supported.